 Ralph joined Watsi on May 7th, 2015.
 Six years ago, Ralph joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ralph's most recent donation traveled 8,500 miles to support Erick, a seven-month-old boy from Kenya, to fund surgery for his birth condition.
+Ralph's most recent donation traveled 8,800 miles to support Dara, a 27-year-old veterinarian from Cambodia, to fund surgery to reset his arm an allow mobility again.

 Ralph has funded healthcare for 85 patients in 12 countries.